UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

      }
 ```

 This property is bound to the switch in the UI.
 If the switch is changed, the setter will execute.
-Observe the invokation of `((Command)ButtonCommand).ChangeCanExecute()`.
+Observe the invocation of `((Command)ButtonCommand).ChangeCanExecute()`.
 This forces the `ButtonCommand` to reevaluate the canExecute: function and update the `IsEnabled` property on the bounded button.

 _What a tangled web we weave!_